phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 - [Scripting (Bash)](https://training.ashleyblewer.com/presentations/bash-scripting.html#2) by Ashley Blewer
 - [Command Line Interface](https://training.ashleyblewer.com/presentations/cli.html#2) by Ashley Blewer
 - [Using The Terminal](https://help.ubuntu.com/community/UsingTheTerminal) from the Ubuntu documentation
+- [Bash Guide for Beginners](https://tldp.org/LDP/Bash-Beginners-Guide/html/index.html) covers virtually all Bash syntax but, most usefully, gives examples for everything and not only definitions
+- [Stack Overflow](https://stackoverflow.com/questions/tagged/bash) and the [Unix & Linux Stack Exchange](https://unix.stackexchange.com/) are great places for questions, as they are for many computing topics

 ## GLAM Software